Generic selectors

 Poor manual handling is often a symptom of broader issues.
 As highlighted in the consequences of poor health and safety procedures in the workplace, organisations that neglect basic safety often face greater financial, legal, and human costs.

 Those in charge of teams or projects are particularly responsible for ensuring these systems are in place.
-If you’re in or preparing for a leadership role, training like the SSSTS course is designed to equip you with the knowledge to enforce safe practices and supervise others effectively.
+If you’re in or preparing for a leadership role, training like the SSSTS course equip you with the knowledge to enforce safe practices and supervise others effectively.

 🦺 For SSSTS (Site Supervisor Safety Training Scheme):